On this page

 Highly skilled migrants must meet a number of criteria for obtaining a residence permit.
 For researchers and doctors in training, and for intra-company transferees, additional conditions apply.

 Criteria for researchers and doctors in training

-There is a *lower salary criteria for scientific researchers and doctors training to become a specialist.
+There is a lower salary criteria for scientific researchers and doctors training to become a specialist than there is for other highly skilled migrants.
 They must have an income which at least equals the standard amount for singles or married couples/cohabiting unmarried couples.